How Do I Fix the “Can’t Connect to Local MySQL Server Through Socket” Error?

 At the heart of most content management systems lies a database, such as MySQL, where the majority of content is stored.
 So for your pages to fully load, your website needs to be able to fetch the necessary information from the database at a moment’s notice.
 If for some reason a connection to the database cannot be established, you may see an error such as “Warning: mysql_connect(): Can’t connect to local MySQL server through socket ‘/var/run/mysqld/mysqld.sock”.
 In this article, we will explore what is causing this problem and how to fix it.

-What Does the PHP Warning “mysql_connect() can’t connect to mysql server” Mean?
+What Does the PHP Warning “mysql_connect() can’t connect to MySQL server” Mean?

 If your website shows a message that it cannot connect to the local MySQL server through a socket, then the connection settings that you have entered are probably incorrect or incomplete.
-Double-checking these settings is very likely to fix this issue.
+Double-checking these settings are very likely to fix this issue.

-An example of the “mysql_connect() can’t connect to mysql server” warning can be seen below:
+An example of the “mysql_connect() can’t connect to MySQL server” warning can be seen below:

 If your website has trouble connecting to its database, it may display an error message similar to this one.